APIs & Integration Strategy

 • Logging and tracking

-• Being able to climb to support transportation
+• Being able to scale to support transportation

-• Offering APIs to automate the implementation process
+• Offering APIs for automating the implementation process

 The main PaaS offers in the market for an implementation strategy should be evaluated, including: